 In 1986, Fats Domino received the Grammy Lifetime Achievement Award and was later inducted into the Rock and Roll Hall of Fame.
 On November 5, 1998, at The White House, he was awarded The National Medal of Arts from then President Bill Clinton.
 These are some of the countless awards he has been honored to receive over the years.

 His career spanned for five decades which produced over 25 gold singles and sold over 65 million records.
-In spite of his success and many accolades, he has always been a very humble man with a smile that lights up a room, and fans is immeasurable and they undoubtedly love him back.
+In spite of his success and many accolades, he was always a very humble man with a smile that lit up a room, and the love of his fans fans was immeasurable, and they undoubtedly loved him back.
 They will forever be in his heart and soul.

 - Antoine "Fats" Domino was born 1928.

 - He partnered with Dave Bartholomew, a bandleader and talented trumpet player, who produced and co-wrote his first record, “The Fat Man” in 1949.